BrunoASMauricio/University-Java--Compiler/README.md

 ### Optimizations

+[X] Remove unused variables

 [X] Array of size 1 as a variable

 [X] Liveliness analysis for register allocation

+[X] Redundant attributions are removed 1 (setting the same variable to the same value it already had)

+[X] Redundant attributions are removed 2 (changing a variables' value before using the variable)

+[X] Most appropriate while structure

+[X] Constant propagation by segmented sections (detects where a variable is constant, and replaces it in those segments only)

 [X] Register selection priority for loop control or body variables (more accessed)